 With market penetration, you prioritise existing customers and existing markets.
 This plays to your strengths as you focus on what you know best.
 Your goal is to grow by increasing market share in your current category.
-That usually involves adjusting your marketing mix.
-Let’s look at some examples across the 4Ps – product, price, place and promotion.
+That usually involves adjusting your 4Ps marketing mix i.e. – product, price, place and promotion.

 You can grow by improving your existing product, for example.
 You still meet the same basic need, but you add extra features and benefits.
 These are normally about improving the quality, performance or appeal of your product.

 Quality improvements usually affect the reliability, durability or premiumness of the product.
 It doesn’t break as often.
 It lasts longer.
 Or it looks and feels better than the existing version.

 For example, adding longer lasting batteries to electronics products.
 Longer warranties for high ticket items.
 Better quality ingredients or production methods for food and drink products.

 You grow by getting more customers to buy the improved quality product, or by charging a higher price for it.